 Holiday baking is in full force!
-Haley here from If You Give a Blonde a Kitchen and today I’m sharing a must for your Thanksgiving table—pumpkin pie from scratch.
+Haley here from If You Give a Blonde a Kitchen and today I’m sharing a must for your Thanksgiving table—pie from scratch.

-What would Thanksgiving be without a little pumpkin pie?
+What would Thanksgiving be without a little pie?
 This recipe makes a rich, spiced pumpkin filling with a buttery, flaky homemade crust.
-Use our homemade Pumpkin Pie Spice to make this easy pumpkin pie recipe from scratch that is packed with flavor.
+Use our homemade Pumpkin Pie Spice to make this easy recipe from scratch that is packed with flavor.

 When it comes to pies, Pecan Pie is definitely my favorite, but this pumpkin pie gives pecan a run for its money.
-The pumpkin pie filling is rich and flavorful thanks to eggs, heavy cream and a variety of baking spices.
+The pie filling is rich and flavorful thanks to eggs, heavy cream and a variety of baking spices.

 How to Make Pumpkin Pie